Hero background

 About section

-In Otaki, a small village nestled in nature, this project was created to give locals the chance to practise English in a friendly, relaxed environment.
+In Otaki, a small village set in the mountains, the project gives locals the chance to practise English in a relaxed, friendly setting.

-In a place where opportunities to meet foreigners are rare, the community has chosen to open up to the world by welcoming volunteers who can spark conversation and bring fresh perspectives.
+In a place where chances to meet people from abroad are rare, the community has decided to open up to the world by hosting volunteers who can spark conversation and bring fresh perspectives.

-The programme is not a formal school but a space for exchange: at the community house or during occasional visits to local schools, you'll help students, shopkeepers, and residents practise the language, encouraging them to feel more confident.
-At the same time, you'll take part in cultural and craft activities, genuinely engaging with the daily life of the village.
+The programme isn't a formal school but a space for exchange: at the community house or in occasional meet-ups with local schools, you'll help students, shopkeepers and residents practise the language, encouraging them to feel more confident.
+At the same time, you'll join cultural and craft activities, getting a real feel for daily life in the village.

-Your role will be that of a cultural ambassador, bringing stories, ideas, and small gestures that can make a real difference in a community that looks to the future while honouring its traditions.
+Your role is that of a cultural ambassador, sharing stories, ideas and small moments that can really matter to a community looking to the future without losing sight of its traditions.

 Why participate

-You help the people of Otaki practise their English while learning Japanese traditions and words through a genuine cultural exchange.
+Help the people of Otaki practise their English while picking up Japanese traditions and a few words yourself: a real two-way exchange.

 The Weekly Program